SaltyQuetzals/TAMU-Howdy-Data/README.md

 A self-updating record of Texas A&M course data, drawn from the [Compass](https://compassxe-ssb.tamu.edu/StudentRegistrationSsb/ssb/registration/registration) API.
 This repository will create a release automatically on the first of each month, containing the data in Compass at that time.

-At the time of writing (3/19/2020), the compressed data totals around 1.7 GB.
+At the time of writing (3/19/2020), the uncompressed data totals around 1.7 GB.
 The compressed data is around 87 MB.

 ## Running Locally
 This assumes that you have [TypeScript](https://typescriptlang.org) installed.